GiancarlosIO/webpack-nexus/README.md

 - It has no apollo graphql configured.
 Graphql is what I always use in my projects. 😛

 react-boilerplate?
-I really like that, but I just wanted a simple cli to scaffold my projects and not to clone a report every time.
+I really like that, but I just wanted a simple cli to scaffold my projects and not to clone a repository every time.

 And...
 It is not comparable with next.js because it is not a react framework 👺... but maybe in the future it can be? 🤔

 ## Browser support?
 > \>1%', 'last 4 versions', 'Firefox ESR', 'not ie < 9

+## Issues
+This project is still in development.
+So, if you find some improvements or errors go ahead and create a issue. 😃